More Than 1,800 Prisoners Escape After Attack On Nigeria Jail: Official - UrduPoint

 "The situation is under control," he said.

-The assailants arrived in pickup trucks and buses before storming the facility, the correction authority statement said.
+The assailants arrived in pickup trucks and buses before storming the facility, the correction authority said.

+President Muhammadu Buhari in a statement called the attack an "act of terrorism" and urged security forces to capture the assailants and the escaped detainees.

+The governor of neighbouring Abia state imposed a night curfew on two towns there after the prison escape, a statement said, to protect local residents.

 Imo state is part of a region that has long been a hotbed for separatist groups and where tensions between Federal authorities and the indigenous Igbo population are often high.

-The Indigenous People of Biafra (IPOB) has recently been posting videos on social media of dozens of its militiamen in training.
+The Indigenous People of Biafra (IPOB) separatist movement has recently been posting videos on social media of dozens of its militiamen in training.

+Authorities imposed a curfew on parts of Imo State earlier this year after clashes between the army and the local militia.

+But IPOB spokesman Emmanuel Powerful rejected any involvement in the Imo prison attack in a statement sent to AFP, dismissing any accusations as "lies".